 The Washington Street Enhancement Project encompasses the improvement of Washington Street throughout the Town limits and includes enhanced pedestrian, bicyclist, and vehicle access through the Historic Town of Haymarket.
 The project also includes installation of brick sidewalks, colonial-style streetlights, park benches, trash receptacles, bicycle lanes and racks, brick planters and requisite engineering.
 The improvements have been broken down into three phases.
 Phase IA (Madison Street to the eastern limits of Town) is anticipated to be completed by the Town using enhancement funds, Phase IA is not completed.
-Phase III (Fayette Street to Madison Street) was completed by the Town using enhancement funds.
-Phase III (Fayette Street to the western edge of Town) is partially completed and will be the responsibility of individual developers, since all the property owned in Phase III is commercially zoned.
+Phase II (Fayette Street to the western edge of Town) is partially completed and will be the responsibility of individual developers, since all the property owned in Phase III is commercially zoned.

 Construction of Phase IA of the Washington Street Enhancement Project, initially approved for funding in 1996, entails a phased widening of existing 2-lane Route 55 (Washington Street).
-This encompasses approximately 990 feet on Washington Street from Madison Street to the eastern edge of Town.
+This encompasses approximately 990 feet on Washington Street from Madison Street to the e astern edge of Town.

-In 2002/2003 the project was put on hold prior to the acquisition of easements and right-of-way for the utility relocation phase.
+In 2002/2003 the project was put on hold prior to the acquisition of easements and right-of-w ay for the utility relocation phase.
 When the project was restarted in 2006, VDOT required a supplemental Utility Field Inspection (UFI) as well as completion of an Environmental Study, a new requirement for the Streetscape program.

 The UFI and Environmental Study were completed in early 2008.
-The Town is now selecting appraisers to begin the "easement and right-of-way acquisitions" phase which we estimate to be complete in the summer of 2008.
+The Town is now selecting appraisers to beg in the "easement and right-of-way acquisitions" phase which we estimate to be complete in the summer of 2008.
 Upon completion of the right-of-way acquisition, the Town will be on schedule to relocate the utilities in 2009 and begin accepting bids for the construction phase of the project.
 That phase is expected to start in mid-2010.